St. Louis Magnet Schools

 Experience the excitement of the St. Louis Magnet Schools in person.

-Individual tours may also be arranged by calling each school
+Individual tours may be arranged by calling each school

 directly.